Last Updated on January 5, 2021 by Julia Wilson

 There are several indications for enucleation where the eye is either blind or painful, which are unresponsive to treatment.

-Congenital deformities – These may render the eye unworkable or abnormalities can lead to permanent damage over time requiring the eye be removed.
+- Congenital deformities – These deformities are present at birth and may render the eye unworkable or defects can lead to permanent damage over time requiring the eye be removed.

 Enucleation is a last resort surgery when there is no hope of sparing the eye or for cases where the cat is in chronic pain.